RichardLitt/gh-description/readme.md

 The `gh-description` command uses [ghauth](https://github.com/rvagg/ghauth) to generate and [locally store](https://github.com/LinusU/node-application-config#config-location) a GitHub API personal token.

-You can skip this step by [manually generating a token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) and setting it as an environment variabled named `GH_DESCRIPTION_TOKEN`.
+You can skip this step by [manually generating a token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) and setting it as an environment variable named `GH_DESCRIPTION_TOKEN`.

 ```
 $ gh-description --help